Trond Frantzen, Managing Partner | The PowerStart Group

 Always use the best and most modern methods.
 This always brings faster results, less money being spent, and the highest quality.
 “Best practices” are not always best, and they may be decades old, without modern revisions.
 Always look for better ways.
 Avoid the Not Invented Here (NIH) syndrome.
 Look outside your organization.
 Be devoted to finding the best methods available.
 And then measure satisfaction by your client community.

 Apply the best methodologies.

 Use the most effective and pragmatic methodologies that you can find.
-Don’t use them because they are popular, or the solution du jour; use them because they have an excellent track-record according to your clients and subject-matter experts.
+Don’t use them because they are popular, or the solution du jour; use them because they have an excellent track-record of success according to your clients and subject-matter experts.
 Then, adapt as required to your organization, your industry, and your personal style of working.
 This will help you get the best results.